Resume address section? LinkedIn on Resume? The 2019 Guide to Contact Information on Resume

 Do not worry!
 We have got you covered.

 Contact information is the data you provide to help the recruiters get in touch with you.
-That includes your name, email address, and phone number.
+That include address on resume, your name, email address, and phone number.
 You might also want to add your city and zip code.

-In this blog, we will show you how to put personal information on resume.
-Read on to know how to write the most important section on your resume.
+In this blog, we will show you how to write an address on a resume.
+Read on to know how to write an address on a resume.

 This post will cover the following topics: